kmamal/node-sdl/README.md

 ### Event: 'expose'

-Fired when a window becomes exposed.
+Fired when a window becomes exposed and should be redrawn.

 ### Event: 'minimize'